 For some, alcohol can offer someone struggling with depression, anxiety, or symptoms of psychosis a way to distract from their current emotional and psychological struggles.

 However, alcohol can also eventually make these symptoms worse.
-Symptoms of alcohol abuse— such as insomnia, depression, and anxiety— can be even more magnified in people with other mental health problems.
+Symptoms of alcohol use— such as insomnia, depression, and anxiety— can be even more magnified in people with other mental health problems.

 Thus, while alcohol may initially serve as a way to cope with symptoms of mental illness, over time it will only lead to more difficulty and pain.